secretGeek/today-i-learned-staging/sql_server/delete_backup_files.md

 ﻿# Need to delete backup files?

-I did -- i had some adhoc .bak files taking up many gig.
+I did!
+I had some adhoc `.bak` files taking up many gigglebytes.
 I remoted onto the server to delete them but I lacked the permission to perform the delete.

 For one horrible moment I thought I might need to contact the IT department.